 The hallmark of campus ministry are the Wesleyan Disciples, a Christian group of students who are committed to faith and service, are disciples of Jesus Christ.

-CAB provides a wide array of programs that complement the social lives of Wesleyan students.
-CAB traditionally hosts Homecoming, Spring Social, and other campus social events such as guest hypnotists, movie marathons, and themed parties.
+CAB provides a wide array of programs that complement the social lives of Wesleyan students, including pub nights, dances, and more.
 As CAB representatives, students have the opportunity to promote or enhance their leadership and planning skills.